Dr. Zied Hammami

 He also worked with the UMR-INRA-AgroParisTech on statistical analyses and modeling of agro-morphological and physiological data in order to model genotype-by-environment interactions.
 He had similar engagements with the International Maize and Wheat Improvement Center (CIMMYT) on a breeding management system and ICBA on the use of a state-of-the-art crop model.

-He was involved in research projects by ICBA, CIMMYT, the International Center for Agricultural Research in the Dry Areas, the International Atomic Energy Agency, the Food and Agriculture Organization of the United Nations and the European Commission.
+He was involved in the past in research projects by ICBA, CIMMYT, the International Center for Agricultural Research in the Dry Areas (ICARDA), the International Atomic Energy Agency, the Food and Agriculture Organization of the United Nations and the European Commission.

-He holds an engineering diploma in animal and forage production, a master’s degree in plant genetic resources and biotechnology and a Ph.D. in Agronomy from INAT in collaboration with UMR-INRA-France-AgroParisTech.
+He holds an engineering diploma, a master’s degree in plant genetic resources and biotechnology and a Ph.D. in Agronomy from INAT in collaboration with UMR-INRA-France-AgroParisTech.